<< Yesterday

 1942 During the second game of a twin bill in Boston, Paul Waner, standing on first base, gestures to the official scorer, Jerry Moore of the Boston Globe, not to credit him with a hit on the ground ball in the hole that Reds shortstop Eddie Joost knocked down.
 Big Poison doesn't want a questionable roller to be his historic 3000th hit, which the Braves right-fielder will collect with a clean single after tomorrow's off day.

-1943 Red Sox player-manager Joe Cronin hits a three-run pinch homer in both games of a doubleheader, becoming the first major leaguer to come off the bench to go deep in each end of a twin bill.
+1943 Red Sox player-manager Joe Cronin hits a three-run pinch homer in both ends of a doubleheader, becoming the first major leaguer to come off the bench to go deep in each game of a twin bill.
 Boston defeats Philadelphia in the opener 5-4 but drops the nightcap at Fenway Park, 8-7.

-1944 Although he will continue to play in the minors until 1955, Ed Levy appears in the 40th and final game of his three-year tenure in the major leagues.
+1944 Although continuing to play in the minors until 1955, Ed Levy appears in the 40th and final game of his three-year tenure in the major leagues.
 Yankee team president Ed Barrow asked the Irish Catholic first baseman, born Edward Clarence Whitner in 1911, to use his stepfather's surname to help the club attract more Jewish fans to the Bronx ballpark.

 1956 Joe Adcock's ninth-inning home run off Brooklyn right-hander Ed Roebuck, his second round-tripper of the game, proves to be the game-winner in the Braves' 5-4 victory over the Dodgers.
 The first baseman's blast to left field clears an 83-foot wall at the 350-foot mark and becomes the only homer to land on the roof at Ebbets Field.